Paul and Sandra Dunham extradition: Court hears of 'shattered' lives

 Mr Watson said the Dunhams submitted there were genuine grounds to doubt the good faith of the allegations made against them.

-This was not a criticism of the US authorities but the complainant, he said.'No case'
+This was not a criticism of the US authorities but the complainant, he said.

 The couple say they first they knew about a criminal complaint was when they were arrested under an extradition request in November 2012.

 They say that all the expenses payments they received were properly accounted for and approved, and insist there is no case to answer.

 After hearing argument on behalf of Mr and Mrs Dunham and the US Government, opposing their appeal, the judges reserved their decision to a date to be announced.

 Lord Justice Beatson said the court would give its ruling as quickly as possible.